ICanBoogie/HTTP/docs/Responders.md

 # Responders

 A responder takes a request and returns a response.
-It's a simple concept that can be implemented in many ways, of which this package only provides the foundation.
+It is a simple concept that can be implemented in many ways, of which this package only provides the foundation.

-This package only provides an implementation that delegates the response to a matching responder found by a provider.
-The package [ICanBoogie/Routing][] provides more exciting implementations.

 ```php
 <?php